 Perhaps one of the most popular species within the Microsorum genus is Microsorum pteropus, otherwise known as Java Fern.

-It originated from South East Asia and is a jungle plant which typically grows on rocks, the ground and around tree trucks along the waterline of steams and waterfalls.
+It originated from South East Asia and is a jungle plant that typically grows on rocks, the ground and around tree trunks along the waterline of streams and waterfalls.
 It also grows in tropical rain forests, like grass.
 It can grow whilst both fully submerged or partially submerged.

-Java Fern has been in the hobby for a long time, and over the years new varieties have been developed.
+Java Fern has been a hobby for a long time, and over the years new varieties have been developed.
 The most popular ones you’ll find in fish stores are narrow leaf, needle leaf, trident and windelov.

 The leaves are very hardy and have a leathery texture in a range of unique shapes, from bushy to spiky.
 It comes in a variety of greens, from medium to dark green.
 Typically, the higher the lighting, the darker the green.
 Some mature leaves develop a few black/brown tiny circular bumps (one method of propagation which we’ll discuss shortly), and occasionally have a few black veiny lines going through the leaves.

-The original plant has variants which impact the size and leaf shape.
-We’ll take a look at some of the most popular aquarium varieties; however there are other less known varieties available too.
+The original plant has variants that impact the size and leaf shape.
+We’ll take a look at some of the most popular aquarium varieties; however, there are other less known varieties available too.